TKomericki/Rhetos-wiki/Creating-new-WCF-Rhetos-application.md

 4. Make sure your project is in "*PackageReference*" format instead of using *packages.config*:
    If your project contains *packages.config*, right-click the file in Solution Explorer and select "Migrate packages.config to PackageReference..." if available.
-   * If you get an error `Cannot convert from packages.config to PackageRefrence`, change Visual Studio settings: Tools => NuGet Package Manager => Package Manager Settings => Default package management format: "PackageReference".
+   * If you get an error `Cannot convert from packages.config to PackageReference`, change Visual Studio settings: Tools => NuGet Package Manager => Package Manager Settings => Default package management format: "PackageReference".
      Then make a new WCF project from scratch.